NorbertCseh/mevn-chat/readme.md

 - ~~Endpoint for register with encrypted pw~~
 - ~~Endpoint for user creation~~
 - Server side validation
+- Validate data on the ui
+- Add the token to every request and add the user to store
+- Populate users to rooms
+- Add every request to one file
+- Display that your are not authenticated to view this page
 - ~~User can join twice to any room~~
 - Ask twice for passwords, on the UI and check them to be the same in the backend also
 - Delete and update for users